 Funding for the digital health market reached an all-time high of $26.5 billion in 2020; funding for telemedicine alone hit $4.3 billion, and six digital health companies raised over $6 billion on their IPOs.
 In 2022, we can expect many more companies to go public as these digital health trends offer new technologies focused on creating a better, healthier future for all.

-Are you a digital health organization looking to scale your team?
+Are you a digital health organization looking to scale your team of digital health executives?
 If so, get in touch!
 Our mission is to be integral to the digital health revolution, connecting senior talent with HealthTechs around the world.
 Learn more about what we do and the HealthTech roles we work with here.